What is a Urinary Tract Infection(UTI)?

 Treatment for Urinary Tract Infection

-If you suspect a urinary tract infection, make an appointment with your doctor.
+If you suspect a urinary tract infection, visit your doctor.
 Depending on the source of your condition, there are many treatment options for urinary tract infections.

 Some common treatments for urinary tract infections include:

 - Antibiotics: The most common treatment for urinary system infections is antibiotic therapy.
-Whether administered orally or intravenously, these medications work to eradicate the bacterium responsible for the disease.
+Whether administered orally or intravenously, these medications eradicate the bacterium responsible for the disease.

 - Pain relievers: Pain relievers can help to ease the pain and discomfort associated with urinary tract infections.